msadoghi/SpotLess/README.md

 ## Steps to Run and Compile<br/>

-* First Step is to untar the dependencies:
+* The first step is to untar the dependencies:

   ​    cd deps && \ls | xargs -i tar -xvf {} && cd ..